 When I worked with HOF baseball coach, Tommy Pharr.
 He would use this one word all of the time….It later dawned on me, It really worked!
 This is the thing to say to a referee.

 Disagreeing with referees are emotion filled because it means a poor call was made and it may be pivotal.
 These moments require precision with our words…Getting too aggressive, defensive, or making a referee feel like they made a bad call rarely works to our advantage.
 What often happens is the coach or athlete reacts, by shouting, getting upset, or saying it was a horrible call.
 Since they are not going to switch the call anyways,we can only make the situation worse.
 We must not react with emotion rather, respond with poise.

-This word is not aggressive, it assesses no blame, and it gets the point across!!!
-This one word puts the emotion and thoughts back onto the referee where it should be.
+This one word to say to a referee puts the emotion and thoughts back onto the referee where it should be.
 The referee hears the word, or sees the emotion and body language of “wow”, and starts to mentally process their call and the situation.
 “Hmmm”, “Did I make the right call”, “He is kind of dumbfounded, was that correct?”

 When we respond with poise, we can also ask “why” a call was made, and the referee will be more likely to take the time to answer, which will, in turn, help us coach and understand “why.”

 Besides, there are other words that help convey the same meaning…“Unbelievable” is akin to “wow” and can be used interchangeably, but lets not overthink ourselves here… Feel free to begin applying this mental game technique and you’ll see the results…